 - Place an order before Chinese New Year!
 As the busiest and most expensive month in Asia, prices skyrocket as there are no factories producing any USB Flash Memory.

 - Plan ahead.
 If you know you are going to need some Flash chips/drives in the upcoming future order as soon as you can!
 The longer the lead time, the lower the prices.

-- Keep an eye out on big companies.
-Large brands such as Apple Samsung and Sony have surges of releasing new products.
+- Keep an eye out for big companies.
+Large brands such as Apple Samsung and Sony have surges in releasing new products.
 If you know they are about to release their brand new product, order fast, or wait until the heat has died down.
 These kinds of companies use Flash Chips in many devices and we know how eager people are to get them straight off the shelf.
 If a new product is about to be announced, chip prices are about to spike.

 So, as you can see, there are many reasons behind why flash chips fluctuate, and this isn’t even all of them, this is just a few main factors to help explain.